secretGeek/documentation/en/user-guide/dependency-injection/index.md

 Since ReactiveUI 6, [Splat](https://github.com/paulcbetts/splat) is used by ReactiveUI for service location and dependency injection.
 Earlier versions included a RxUI resolver.
 If you come across samples for RxUI versions earlier than 6, you should replace references to `RxApp.DependencyResolver` with `Locator.Current` and `RxApp.MutableResolver` with `Locator.CurrentMutable`.

-## Basic Usage

-For basic registration and resolution, the following samples provide a good introduction.
-In most cases, you need not go beyond this level of detail.

 ## Resolution

 Splat provides methods to resolve dependencies to single or multiple instances.